Sustaining America's Aquatic Biodiversity - Turtle Biodiversity and Conservation

 Turtles are freshwater, marine, and terrestrial vertebrates with a shell.
-There are about 300 living species worldwide in 12 families and about 89 genera.
-Of these, eight species are marine, 49 are land, and about 250 are freshwater to semi-aquatic.
+There are approxi- mately 350 living species worldwide in 13 families and more than 90 genera.
+Of these, more than 75% live in freshwater.

 The inexact numbers reflect changing taxonomy and descriptions of new species.
-Forty-eight species occur in the United States and Canada, with the highest diversity in the Southeastern United States.
+Fifty-eight species of turtles live in the United States and Canada, with the highest diversity in the Southeastern United States.
 Most of these are freshwater species, including the well-known box turtles that are primarily terrestrial.
-Of the remaining species, three are tortoises and five are marine (sea) turtles.
+Of the remaining species, three are tortoises and six are marine (sea) turtles.

 Turtles are found worldwide except in the coldest regions.
 Their diversity is greatest in the tropical and lower temperate regions.
 They have colonized many habitats from deserts (several tortoises), forests, wetlands, ponds, and rivers (freshwater species) to the oceans (sea turtles).